gdtk-uq/gdtk/doc/developer-notes.md

     $ git commit -m "A commit message"

 Make sure to add a good descriptive commit message, this will help other people understand what you have done, and help you in case you have to come back to this commit and debug anything.
+It is common-place to add a prefix to your commit message describing the common directory of the changes you have made.

+    $ git commit -m "lmr: A commit message"
+    $ git commit -m "examples/gas: Another message"

+If you want to automate suggestions for this, a `prepare-commit-msg` file has been included in this directory, which can be copied to the `.git/hooks` directory for use.
+Simply exclude the commit message from your `git commit`, and git will open your preferred editor to finish writing the prefixed commit message.

 At this point your repository should be in a state where it can be pushed to the master copy other people will pull down and use.
 A simple command to do this is: